jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 ## Conclusion

-For reactive applications that need to run on older versions of Java, the Jactl continuation based mechanism for handling blocking operations provides a convenient and efficient way for applications to offer customisation via scripting without having to worry about scripts blocking event-loop threads.
+For reactive applications that need to run on older versions of Java, the Jactl continuation based mechanism for handling blocking operations provides a convenient and efficient way for applications to offer customisation via scripting, without needint to be concerned about scripts blocking event-loop threads.
-Scripts can be written with inlined blocking operations in a natural manner without having to pollute the code with `async/await` or having to deal with `Futures` or `Promises` or other mechanisms that programming languages have used to deal with asynchronous code in the past.
+Scripts can be written with inlined blocking operations in a natural manner: there is no need to pollute the code with `async/await` or deal with `Futures` or `Promises` or other mechanisms that programming languages have used to deal with asynchronous behaviour in the past.
 From a script point of view, Jactl provides the equivalent programming model as Virtual Threads in Java 21 provide to Java programs.